wongwh2002/CS2113TeamProject/docs/UserGuide.md

 #### Creation of new user:
 First time users will be prompted to create a new password.
 Users are to type in their preferred password.
 Subsequent logins will not require this step. <br>
-The password will be whitespace- and case-sensitive.<br>
+The password will be whitespace-sensitive and case-sensitive.<br>

 > <span style="color:#f5220d">TO NOTE</span> <br>
 > The program does not provide a forget password feature to recover password as of the current iteration.
 Please take note of the